war/asset-loading/README.md

 	}

 ```
-Once we have `byteOffset` and `offset` integers, we can loop over the total frame count and fetch the raw translation, rotation and scale data.
+Once we have `byteOffset` and `offset` integers, we can loop over the total frame count and fetch the raw translation, rotation, and scale data.
 These are read from the cast `float_array`, in exactly the same way described in [`ModelLoader::getVertexPositions`](ModelLoader.md#ModelLoader%3A%3AgetVertexPositions).
 Taking animated translation as an example, we have:
 ```cpp

     //fetch animated translations